rmaziarka/radekmaziarka.pl/page/content/en/posts/2018/2018-01/cqrs-third-step-simple-read-model.md

 date: Mon, 08 Jan 2018 10:33:54 +0000
 draft: false
 images: ['images/2018/01/simple-read-model.jpg']
+description: "Some guidance how you can introduce CQRS to your project, step by step."
 category: 'Design patterns'
 tags: ['CQRS', 'Dapper', 'Domain Events', 'Entity Framework', 'MediatR']
 ---